girder/girder/CONTRIBUTING.rst

 developers of your awesome contributions.
 Based on the comments posted by the reviewers, you may have to revisit your patches.

-How to integrate a PR
-^^^^^^^^^^^^^^^^^^^^^

-Getting your contributions integrated is relatively straightforward, here is the checklist:

-- All tests pass
-- Consensus is reached.
-This requires that a reviewer adds an "approved" review via GitHub with no changes requested, and a reasonable amount of time passed without anyone objecting.

-Next, there are two scenarios:

-- You do NOT have push access: A Girder core developer will integrate your PR.
-- You have push access: Simply click on the "Merge pull request" button.

-Then, click on the "Delete branch" button that appears afterward.

 Automatic testing of pull requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~